benfarrant/papers/journal.md

 # Author
-John Smith, University of Bitters, Smooth Campus Benjamin Farrant, University of Manchester, Impact Meltz Gang
+John Smith, University of Bitters, Smooth Campus Benjamin Farrant, University of Manchester, Impact Melts Gang

 # Abstract
 We write this last because it's difficult to do.